hariesh07/Simple-Ransomware/README.md

 # Simple-Ransomware
-This is just a Simple Ransomware which encrypts Files and decrypts using a key.
+This is a Simple Ransomware program which encrypts Files and decrypts them using a key.

 ## Installing the requirements